pwestman/pwestman.github.io/README.md

 #### 2.6.2.11 Week 11: Technical Report Due

+The final version of this report is due.

 #### 2.6.2.12 Week 12: Group Project Status Update

+Refer to [https://pwestman.github.io/](https://pwestman.github.io/) for future status updates.

 #### 2.6.2.13 Week 13: Spring Open House Demonstrations

+The Spring Open House demonstration will take place at Humber College on April 8, 2017.

 #### 2.6.2.14 Week 14: Group Presentations

+The group presentation will take place during week 14 of the Winter 2017 semester at Humber College during class time for CENG 355.

 #### 2.6.2.15 Week 15: Group Video Script Due, Filming, Demonstration of Project in its Final Form

+Refer to [https://pwestman.github.io/](https://pwestman.github.io/) for future updates on the script, filming, and demonstration of the final version of Smart Hive.

 \pagebreak